darioaladuz/whatcet/README.md

 ## About the author

 I'm [Dario Aladuz](https://github.com/darioaladuz), a Full Stack Web Developer.
-I've been programming for more than 3 years now and currently working on personal projects, and looking for a job position.
+I've been programming for more than 3 years now and currently working at ExoClick.

 ### License